markus-zzz/zzzconsulting-website/_posts/2018-07-18-i2c-controller-part-2.markdown

 ```
 Could use status register busy bit as clock request for simulation?
 Meaning
 that as long as we have clock request the i2c controller keeps running
-regardless if we have something to recv from the socket or not.
+regardless if we have something to receive from the socket or not.

 ## Testing